Origin

 Even if the serial number is the same, the records will not merge together as the origin of each record is different.

 So, how would you use the serial number to merge records together?
-The answer is by producing a code that shares the same origin, for example, PRODUCT-SERIALNUMBER
+The answer is by producing an identifier that shares the same origin, for example, PRODUCT-SERIALNUMBER

 .
-As a result, the code for each record will share the same entity type, origin, and the value of serial number as shown in the following table.
+As a result, the identifier for each record will share the same business domain, origin, and the value of serial number as shown in the following table.

 ---|---|---|---|